AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/google-pubsub.md

 ### Create service account {#create-service-account}

 A **service account** is a type of account typically used by an application or compute workload, rather than a person.
 A service account is identified by its email address, which is unique to the account.
+For more information on determining the right authentication type for your use case, read the [[!DNL Google] guide on authentication methods](https://cloud.google.com/docs/authentication).

 * On one hand, service accounts are **principals** - you can grant service accounts access to [!DNL Google Cloud] resources.
 For example, you could grant a service account the Compute Admin role `(roles/compute.admin)` on a given project.
 This then allows  the service account to be able to manage Compute Engine resources in that particular project.
 * On the other hand, service accounts are also resources - you can give other principals permission to access the service account.
 For example, you could grant a user the Service Account User role `(roles/iam.serviceAccountUser)` on a service account to let the user attach that service account to resources.
 Alternatively, you can grant a user the Service Account Admin role `(roles/iam.serviceAccountAdmin)` to let the user complete tasks such as view, edit, disable, and delete the service account.